• Written by

 How Does Social Security Work?

 If you meet specific qualifications, Social Security will send you monthly benefits.
 The qualifications vary depending on whether you need retirement, disability or survivor benefits.
-In all cases, you do need a specific number of credits to qualify, and you earn the credits by working.
+In all cases, you need a specific number of credits to qualify, and you earn the credits by working.

 Qualification Rules for Different Benefit Types